goyek/goyek/README.md

 with other popular tools used for creating build pipelines.

 See [docs/presentations.md](docs/presentations.md) if you want to watch some presenentations.

-See [docs/contributing.md](docs/contributing.md) if you want to help us.

 ## Quick start